cloud-art/maplibre-react-native-tools/README.md

 ### Use package manager to install

-run to install via npm:
+Run to install via npm:
 ```
 npm install cloud-art/maplibre-react-native-tools
 ```